Colin Mackleworth: Football career

 Mackleworth joined West Ham United in 1962 as an apprentice.
 He played in West Ham's Youth Cup winning side of 1963 making his first-team debut in December 1966 in a 4–0 home win against Blackpool.
 Serving as understudy to regular goalkeeper, Jim Standen, he made only three appearances; his last being in a famous Manchester United 6–1 victory at Upton Park in which Manchester United won the 1966-67 Football League trophy.
 He left West Ham in November 1967 and joined Leicester City.
 Mackleworth failed to make an impact at Leicester and was understudy to Peter Shilton.
 Making only six appearances he joined Kettering Town.
 Following his stint at Kettering, Mackleworth moved back to London, playing for both Clapton and Metropolitan Police.

 After football

-After he left professional football he joined the police force serving at Bow police station where he was often on duty at West Ham's ground, Upton Park.
+After he left professional football he joined the Metropolitan Police Force serving at Bow police station where he was often on duty at West Ham's ground, Upton Park.